-Result.
-The overall theme describing the experiences of the obstetricians was labeled ‘Dealing with ambiguity’.
-This ambiguity permeated all aspects of working as an obstetrician within the maternal health care; the role of the obstetrician, the context of organization, the multifaceted maternal and fetal interests to balance, and lack of consensus, recommendations and evidence-based knowledge.
+Results: During the analysis, eight sub-categories, three categories and one theme were identified.
+The overall theme describing the experiences of the obstetricians was labelled ‘Dealing with ambiguity’.
+This ambiguity permeated all aspects of working as an obstetrician within the maternal health care; the role of the obstetrician, the context of organisation, the multifaceted maternal and foetal interests to balance and lack of consensus, recommendations and evidence-based knowledge.

-Counseling, Gestational diabetes mellitus, medical experience, obstetricians, qualitative study
+Gestational diabetes mellitus, experiences, counselling, obstetricians, qualitative study

 Obstetrics, Gynecology and Reproductive Medicine